-Check the section Reference/conanfile.py/configure(), config_options() to find out more.
+Check the reference section configure(), config_options() to find out more.

-9.3 Version ranges
+10.3 Version ranges

 Version range expressions are supported, both in conanfile.txt and in conanfile.py requirements.

 The syntax is using brackets.
 The square brackets are the way to specify conan that is a version range.
 Otherwise, versions are plain strings, they can be whatever you want them to be (up to limitations of length and allowed characters).